technomada/core/README.md

-# Core
-Core Web Application Series
+# Core Web Application Series

+Influenced by
+- If your product is great it doesn't need to be good.
+(Paul Buchheit)
+- Calm Design (Mark Weiser, John Seely Brown)

+A series of useful web applications each focused on solving a specific user need.